-Having spent time working with foundries and the manufacturing over the years, we’ve learned so much about these incredible and unique spaces.
+Having spent time working with foundries over the years, we’ve learned so much about these incredible and unique spaces.
 There’s something about the environment — the noise, the craftsmanship, the raw materials and finished products — that creates an impact like no other.
 It’s an impressive and intimidating place to be.

 We’ve always been inspired by the stories that come from foundries — the people that work there, the families that have passed down knowledge over generations and the day-to-day lives of those working in this awe-inspiring world.
 When working with Sheffield-based Furniss & White, we spent time behind-the-scenes photographing the process and the people.